EdwardAndress/DebugBookmarkManager/README.md

 CREATE TABLE bookmarks(id SERIAL PRIMARY KEY, title VARCHAR(60), url VARCHAR(60));
 ```

-This will give you the databases required to pass the tests.

 ## Run the tests

 - Run the tests with `rspec`.